SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Data Bank.md

 This content describes a pre-release version and is subject to change.
 !!!

 Retrieval-augmented generation (RAG) is a technique for providing external sources of knowledge to the LLM.
-It helps to improve the accuracy of AI answers by having access to information outside of the model's training data.
+It helps improve the accuracy of AI answers by accessing information outside of the model's training data.

 SillyTavern provides a set of tools for building a multi-purpose knowledge base from a diverse number of sources, as well as using the collected data in LLM prompts.